gedeck/mistat-code-solutions/IndustrialStatistics/README.md

 These Python packages are used in the code:
 - numpy
 - scipy
-- scikit-learn
 - statsmodels
 - pingouin
-- xgboost
-- KDEpy
-- networkx
-- scikit-fda
-- pgmpy
 - mistat
 - dtreeviz
 - svglib
 - pydotplus
+- matplotlib
+- seaborn
+- lifelines
+- doepy
+- pwlf
+- pyDOE2
+- pykriging (this works currently only with Python 3.9)